 - abstract class

-- A class that cannot be instantiated.
+- A class that cannot be instantiated by sending it a message.
 Usually used to contain common predicates that are inherited by other classes.

 - abstract method